 Summer’s just around the corner and we LOVE summer vacation, but we get a little worried about entertaining kids for all hours of the day.
-We want to encourage our kids to unplug and go enjoy the outdoors while the weather is so nice.
+We want to encourage our kids to unplug and go enjoy outdoor activities while the weather is so nice.
 I remember throwing water balloons back and forth as a kid with my whole family.

-So, to help you avoid that summer burnout (and us, too!), we rounded up 50 Outdoor Summer Activities just for kids that would be perfect to chase the bored blues away and keep the kids from turning into couch potatoes over the summer.
+To help you avoid that summer burnout (and us, too!), we rounded up 50 Outdoor Summer Activities just for kids that would be perfect to chase the bored blues away and keep the kids from turning into couch potatoes over the summer.
 The summer months can be hard, especially on a hot day.

 - Have a car wash

 - Have a read-a-thon outside (maybe in the shade if it’s really hot!)

 - Make ice cream in a bag (pro tip: you probably have all the supplies at home!)

 - Play a game of drip, drip, SPLASH (think duck, duck, goose for summer!)

 - Make a bike obstacle course or games

 - Play with sidewalk chalk (check out these fun games!)